galiacheng/doc4azurewls/WebLogicOnAKS/SetupSimpleClusterManually/README.md

 ```
 ## Create WebLogic Domain

-We will use the sample scripts in the Weblogic Operator repository to setup the domain.
+We will use the sample scripts in the Weblogic Operator resources to set up the domain.

 1. We will use the `create-weblogic-credentials.sh` script in the
    `weblogic-kubernetes-operator/kubernetes/samples/scripts/create-weblogic-domain-credentials` directory